hyphanet/website/content/pages/about.md

 An algorithm for setting up onion-like tunnels on darknets.

 ![][icon_pdf] [Routing in the Dark: Pitch Black](http://grothoff.org/christian/pitchblack.pdf) ([citeseer](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.117.1543)) (PDF)
-A paper describing some attacks on Freenet 0.7's location swapping algorithm.
+A paper describing some attacks on Hyphanet 0.7's location swapping algorithm.
 We have solutions for this but they are still being tested.

 * * *